ksu-cs-textbooks/cis400/content/1-object-orientation/03-documentation/04-autodocs.md

 With the exception of the `<remarks>`, the XML documentation elements used in the above code should be considered the _minimum_ for best practices.
 That is, every `Class`, `Struct`, and `Enum` should have a `<summary>`.
 Every property should have a `<summary>`.
 And every method should have a `<summary>`, a `<param>` for every parameter, a `<returns>` if it returns a value (this can be omitted for `void`) and an `<exception>` for every exception it might throw.

-There are multiple autodoc programs that generate documentation from XML comments embedded in C# code, including open-source [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) and the simple [Docu](https://github.com/jagregory/docu), as well as multiple commerical products.
+There are multiple autodoc programs that generate documentation from XML comments embedded in C# code, including open-source [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) and the simple [Docu](https://github.com/jagregory/docu), as well as multiple commercial products.

 However, the perhaps more important consumer of XML comments is _Visual Studio_, which uses these comments to power its Intellisense features, displaying text from the comments as tooltips as you edit code.
 This intellisense data is automatically built into DLLs built from Visual Studio, making it available in projects that utilize compiled DLLs as well.